About the Team

 The Fluency Duty is outlined in the Code of Practice on the English language requirements for public sector workers.
 The Fluency Duty for this role is Required.
 You must be able to speak and provide advice in accurate spoken English to the public.

-For further information about the role please contact Rebecca Coles Email: email@example.com
+To discuss the role please contact Rebecca Coles firstname.lastname@example.org

 Should you require application forms in an alternative format / language or any adjustments to be made throughout the application process or upon appointment, please contact email@example.com and we will make every effort to meet your specific requirements.